Project-NewSight/CIS4398-Project-NewSight-Frontend/README.md

 This section provides detailed instructions to build, install, and configure the entire Project NewSight frontend on target devices.

+**Note:** This project uses Gradle for build automation (Android standard).
+There are no Makefiles - all builds are handled through Gradle via Android Studio or command line.

 **Note:** Ensure you have met all [Requirements](#requirements) before proceeding with installation.

 ### Target Devices